andju/andju-know/docs/sport/cycling/franconian-switzerland.md

 ### Food and accommodation
 Like on day one, you will find many breweries and restaurants along the way.

-*Gasthaus Grasser*[^5] in Huppendorf has excellent beer and food, *Brauerei Hönig*[^6] in Litzendorf offers cold beer in a beautiful beer garden and *Brauerei und Gaststätte Hölzlein* in Lohndorf a cozy inner courtyard.
+*Gasthaus Grasser*[^10] in Huppendorf has excellent beer and food, *Brauerei Hönig*[^11] in Litzendorf offers cold beer in a beautiful beer garden and *Brauerei und Gaststätte Hölzlein*[^12] in Lohndorf a cozy inner courtyard.
+In Bamberg you will find plenty of restaurants.
+A particularly good one is the *Kachelofen*[^13].

-There are many hotels in Bamberg. *Hotel Andres* offers clean rooms and good breakfast for a reasonable price.
+There are also many hotels in Bamberg. *Hotel Andres*[^14] offers clean rooms and good breakfast for a reasonable price.
 Bicycle storage: In the hotel garage.

 ## Alternative route
 Initially I planned to overnight in Hollfeld, but had to change due to a lack of accommodations.